-In the book of Leviticus, God establishes the rest of the Law with Moses to set Israel apart from the rest of the world as his representatives.
+In the book of Leviticus, God establishes the moral and purity laws that serve to set Israel apart from other nations.

 God made a covenant with Israel and brought his own presence to dwell with them.
 However, Israel cannot enter his presence because of their corruption.
 In response, God introduces a set of sacrifices, the priesthood, and purity laws in the book of Leviticus.

 Through sacrifice, God made a way for both praise and forgiveness.
 The ritual sacrifices and feasts allowed Israel to remember and relate to God as his people.
-In order to represent the people to God and God to the people, God institutes the priesthood, a royal responsibility for Aaron and his sons (who learn the hard way to respect their calling!).
+In order to represent the people to God and God to the people, God institutes the priesthood, a royal responsibility for Aaron and his sons.
 God also introduces ritual and moral purity laws to help Israel see how God’s holiness affects every part of life.